 This extraordinary property in northwest London takes on several challenges with its design.
 Not only did it need to be environmentally conscious, but the single-story property also needed to accommodate the constantly changing living patterns of the three generations living with it.
 Designed by Sarah Wigglesworth Architects, a studio that specializes in sustainable design, Haycroft Gardens considers both the current and future needs of its residents as well as the energy use, comfort, accessibility and adaptability of the house.

-Haycroft Gardens was designed and constructed according to Passivhaus principles, which is standard for energy-efficient design that means a building can maintain a constant temperature with very little additional heating or cooling.
+Haycroft Gardens was designed and constructed according to Passivhaus principles, which are standard for an energy-efficient design which means a building can maintain a constant temperature with very little additional heating or cooling.
 It has been designed with an L shape that helps fill the property with natural light and encourages movement and connection between each part of the home.
 The centerpiece of the home – and a key part of the brief – was its garden, a highly valued space for the family’s relaxation and wellbeing.

 Olive House is an extraordinary private residence set across a large site in Singapore.
 It was designed by Singapore-based Guz Architects, a studio that constantly draws inspiration from the natural world and that is passionate about sustainable design technologies.
 As well as using passive and active sustainable practices in its work, Guz Architects also has a carbon offset program, planting trees across the United Kingdom and New Zealand – so far, the studio has planted over 6,00 trees in the UK alone.